Verifying Learning-Based Robotic Navigation Systems: Experimental Evaluation

-Although gradient-based attacks are extremely scalable, our results show that they may miss many of the violations found by our complete, verification-based procedure.
-Indeed, as seen in Table~\ref{table:results:GradientBased}, when focusing on the collision properties, our approach discovered a total of $2126$ \sat results, while the gradient-based method discovered only $1421$ \sat results --- a $33\%$ decrease.
-In addition, given that gradient-based methods are unable to return \unsat, they are incapable of proving that a property always holds, and hence cannot formally guarantee the safety of a policy in question.
+\mysubsection{Gradient-Based Methods.} We also conducted a thorough comparison between our verification-based approach and competing gradient-based methods.
+Although gradient-based attacks are extremely scalable, our results (summarized in Table~\ref{table:results:GradientBased} of the Appendix) show that they may miss many of the violations found by our complete, verification-based procedure.
+For example, when searching for collisions, our approach discovered a total of $2126$ \sat results, while the gradient-based method discovered only $1421$ \sat results --- a $33\%$ decrease (!).
+In addition, given that gradient-based methods are unable to return \unsat, they are also incapable of proving that a property always holds, and hence cannot formally guarantee the safety of a policy in question.
 Thus, performing model selection based on gradient-based methods could lead to skewed results.
+We refer the reader to Section~\ref{sec:appendix:comparsionToGradientBasedMethods} of the Appendix, in which we elaborate on gradient attacks and the experiments we ran, demonstrating the advantages of our approach for model selection, when compared to gradient-based methods.